sst/sst/www/docs/what-is-sst.md

 ## Connecting everything

 Once you've added all the features you need, SST can help you connect them all together.
-This ensures that you won't have to harcode anything in your app.
+This ensures that you won't have to hardcode anything in your app.

 ---